syncfusion-content/blazor-docs/blazor/common/how-to/add-blazor-component-on-existing-aspnet-core-mvc-app.md

     }
     ```

-6. Create `~/_Imports.razor` file in the root of your application and add the below namespaces.
+6. Create `~/_Imports.razor` file in the root of your application and add the following namespaces.

     ```cshtml
     @using System.Net.Http